THE EXPONENTIAL MOVING AVERAGE FORMULA

-In this video you're going to learn about the exponential moving average formula.
+In the video above you're going to learn about the exponential moving average formula.
 EMA's are very important indicators to keep an eye on when trading.
 We will teach you why and tell you which ones are most popular.
+Read More

 Investopedia defines exponential moving average (EMA) as a type of moving average that is similar to a simple moving average, except that more weight is given to the latest data.
 EMAs are a great tool when you’re intraday trading, swing trading, or investing.